kelvintelon/Tech-Gram/java/README.md

 ### Datasource

 A Datasource has been configured for you in `/src/resources/application.properties`.
-It connects to the database using the `capstone_appuser` database user.
+It connects to the database using the `final_capstone_appuser` database user.
 You can change the name of this database if you want, but remember to change it here and in the `create.sh` script in the database folder:

 ```
 # datasource connection properties